 Dr. Ilise CohenHumanities

-Dr. Cohen teaches Hebrew and mentors young Jews and allies; she teaches Middle East history at Academe of the Oaks.
+Dr. Cohen also teaches Hebrew and mentors young Jews and allies.
+For the last few years, she has been teaching Middle East history and current events at Academe of the Oaks.